DoSomething/chompy/docs/imports/README.md

 - `step-1`: a person entered email/ZIP code on the first page, then stopped.

-  - Note -- we've seen profile info entered in rows that are on Step 1, and TBD why this happens sometimes.

 - `step-2`: user got to the second page to start filling out their personal info, but did not finish

 - `step-3`/`step-4`: a person finished entering their registration information, but either (1) did not click to open/print their paper registration form, or (2) were eligible to finish on their state website, but did not click through